 After Endovascular Abdominal Aortic Aneurysm Repair

-Tips for home care and when to call your healthcare provider after an abdominal aortic aneurysm repair.
+Tips for home care and when to call your doctor after an abdominal aortic aneurysm repair.

 Home care

-Recommendations for taking care of yourself at home include:
+While taking care of yourself at home:

 Don't do strenuous activity for 7 to 10 days after your surgery.